 There's also a great selection of high-quality supplements available on Amazon.

 Summary Although ashwagandha is safe for most people, certain individuals shouldn't use it unless authorized by their doctor.
-The recommended dosage is 450–500 mg once or twice per day.
+Standardized root extract is commonly taken in 450–500 mg capsules once or twice per day.

 Ashwagandha is a traditional medicinal herb with multiple health benefits.